Type of Entry: Training

 Length of Training

-Varies depending on course type and level – from 2 hours to 3 days plus.
+Varies depending on course type and level –from two to five days.

 Training Evaluation

-Research supports STORM®’s effectiveness across a range of audiences including frontline health and social care, volunteer workers, schools and higher education, and in prisons.
+Research supports Storms Skills Training CIC effectiveness across a range of audiences including frontline health and social care, volunteer workers, schools and higher education, and in prisons.

 • Gask, L., Coupe, N. & Green, G. (2019).
 An evaluation of the implementation of cascade training for suicide prevention during the ‘Choose Life’ initiative in Scotland.
 BMC Health Service Research, 19, 558.
 Available here.